 “No need for that,” she said.
 “You’ll see me again soon enough.”

 I was about to say more, and she was gone.

 I rushed up the ramp just as the impatient captain started to drop the sails and get us moving.
 We were bound for the north.
-I would return to Dalaran and begin my advanced training in fire magic.
+I would return to Udiria and begin my advanced training as a Flamecaller.

 Of course, all I was thinking about was conjuring fireballs and saving the world.

 Our youthful ignorance is such a dangerous construct.